 - 1. All school authorities providing an online learning and/or print-based distance education program will be eligible for the non-primary registration out-of-district allocation provided they meet the following criteria: - a.
 Schools registering students concurrently in a distance education program retain responsibility for the oversight and provision of support for their students as the responsible school where the student's primary registration exists. - b.
 Only students who have a primary registration at a school authority in Alberta on the September count date of the school year will be counted towards non-primary enrolment of a school authority. - c.
-A non-primary student will not be counted towards this grant allocation if any of the following are true: - i.
-Their primary registration is with the same school authority as the non-primary registration. - ii.
-Their resident board is the same as the non-primary registration. - d.
+A non-primary student will not be counted towards this grant allocation if their primary registration is with the same school authority as the non-primary registration. - d.
 Only students actively attending to their learning (as identified through Learning Management System data) will be included in the calculation. - e.
 Students enrolled in these programs must be identified through student enrolment code assignment 622 - Online Program - non-primary student and/or 623 - Print Based Distance Education Program - non-primary student. - f.
 In addition, students registered in distance education programs must be enrolled in course sections identified as online learning (VTL) and print-based distance education (DSL) in school student information systems. - g.
 Schools providing online learning and print-based distance education programs as described in the Guide to Education must indicate their program offering(s) in the Provincial Education Directory (PED).

-- h.
-Evidence of a daily structured learning environment (e.g., regular check-ins with students, scheduled learning periods, synchronous virtual sessions) for Grades 1 to 9 students in online/distance education programs; and - i.
-Willingness to share digital resources/courses with other school authorities at no cost. - 2.
-The grant is allocated based 2022/23 estimated enrolment data for non-primary out-of-district students.
+- Evidence of a daily structured learning environment (e.g., regular check-ins with students, scheduled learning periods, synchronous virtual sessions) for Grades 1-9 students in online/distance education programs; and - Willingness to share digital resources/courses with other school authorities at no cost. - 2.
+The grant is allocated based 2023/24 estimated enrolment data for non-primary out-of-district students.
 If more than one school authority has non-primary registration for a student, the student is counted towards the school authority with higher instructional minutes/number of credits. - 3.
-Non-primary out-of-district students are required to be registered by September 29th (term 1) or by February 28th (term 2).
+Non-primary out-of-district students are required to be registered by September 29 (term 1) or by April 15 (term 2).